Stem Cell Therapy For Orthopedic Injuries & Arthritis

 Why Choose Dr. Carter To Do My Stem Cell Treatment?

-- Dr. Carter has over a 90% success rate.
-While most physicians require multiple treatments, complete pain relief and improved function after just ONE treatment is often accomplished using Dr. Carter’s protocols.
+- While most physicians require multiple treatments, complete pain relief and improved function after just ONE treatment is often accomplished using Dr. Carter’s protocols.

 Stem Cell Therapy - FAQ